ANDRES BARRIOQUINTO, JON JAYLO & DAVE LOCK // WEST GALLERY.

 Much delayed post as these photos were taken on the opening date (June 22).
 Better late than never!
 But I suppose it’s good to remember that on-time is best.
 Anyway.
-The triple threat that came after the Sausa/Sanchez/Muñoz team-up that I loved so much featuers Andy Barrioquinto and Jon Jaylo, with Dave Lock as guest artist.
+The triple threat that came after the Sausa/Sanchez/Muñoz team-up that I loved so much features Andy Barrioquinto and Jon Jaylo, with Dave Lock as guest artist.

 Barrioquinto.